Oesophageal Atresia Intermittent oesophageal pouch suction for the neonate and infant

 Special Considerations

-Long-gap OA: These babies are nursed in the NICU for a number of weeks to months, prior to repair.
-The oesophageal pouch should be remeasured by the Oesophageal Atresia Nurse (with Surgical Consultant approval) or the Surgical Registrar every 2 weeks (or sooner if required), to assess growth of the upper oesophageal pouch and to recalculate required length of pouch suction.
+These babies are nursed in the NICU for several weeks to months, prior to repair.
+The oesophageal pouch should be remeasured by the Oesophageal Atresia Nurse or the Surgical Registrar every 2 weeks (or sooner if required), to assess growth of the upper oesophageal pouch and to recalculate required length of pouch suction.
 This new suction length will then be displayed on the infant’s cot and recorded in the EMR Orders – Suction.

 Family centred care

-It is the responsibility of the clinician caring for the infant with intermittent oesophageal pouch suction to ensure that the parents understand the rationale for the intervention, as well as potential complications.
+It is the responsibility of the clinician caring for the infant with intermittent oesophageal pouch suction to ensure that the parents and caregivers understand the rationale for the intervention, as well as potential complications.

 Companion documents